 Canton of Apedome, Lavie, Kloto Prefecture, Togo

 Lavie is located in the prefecture of Kloto, just 13 kilometers away from Kpalime, in a mountainous region that borders Ghana.
 Lavie is composed of two cantons, Apedome and Rhume, each with a population of about 6,000 inhabitants.
 Lavie neighbors a popular tourist village named Kpime, famous for its beautiful waterfalls and hikes.
 This community is surrounded by beautiful green mountains and is abundant in fruits and vegetables.
 The climate is tropical, and the community consists of lush green, tropical trees, flora, and fauna.
-It is famous for the tree nurseries, as many individuals from around Togo visit the community for hard to find species of trees.
+It is famous for its tree nurseries, as many individuals from around Togo visit the community for hard-to-find species of trees.

 Colette Van Dyke, the Peace Corps Volunteer directing this project reports: